EXPLAINER: Why track cycling records are falling at Olympics

 “The basic rules of aerodynamics haven’t changed – you can’t alter the laws of physics – but what we have learned over almost 30 years is to take a more holistic approach to every project,” said Rich Hill, the chief aerodynamicist for Lotus.
 “As far as track cycling goes, it’s man and machine in perfect harmony.”

 It comes at a cost, too.
-National teams and heir equipment partners pour millions into research and development, and bike companies can only hope Olympic success translates into increased retail sales.
+National teams and their equipment partners pour millions into research and development, and bike companies can only hope Olympic success translates into increased retail sales.
 The rules state any bike used in competition must be made available to the public, but the price tags could require a second mortgage on your house.

 The Hope x Lotus HB.T that the Brits are riding will set you back about $20,000.
 The Felt TA FRD of the American team has a list price of $25,999.
 The most expensive bike, the Worx WX-R Vorteq ridden by Malaysia, comes in at $39,000.